Mattline1/LeadwerksPBR/README.md

 # LeadwerksPBR
 A PBR system developed for the Leadwerks engine

+(This was orginally created to support a dissertation, for marking purposes a release is included which includes a snapshot of the repository as it was prior to the hand-in date)

 Drop the contents of the include folder into your projects directory

 include PBRLighting.h and PBRLighting.cpp